Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 }
 ```

-Next, create a properties file on your system using the service principal credentials:
+Next, copy the following into a text file on your system:

 ```text
 # sample management library properties file